Project Second Chance, the Library’s Adult Literacy Program

 In Our Words, Volume 10 (learner writings)

-• are comfortable with their own reading, writing, and spelling skills
+• are comfortable with their own English reading, writing, and spelling

 • commit to tutoring a learner for at least six months

-The first step in becoming a PSC tutor is to complete a 30-minute virtual orientation to help you decide if becoming a volunteer tutor with PSC is the right fit for you.
-Once you’ve completed the orientation, PSC staff will contact you about registering for a tutor training class, offered 3 times per year.
+Get started today by completing a 30-minute online PSC Prospective Tutor Information Session to help you decide if becoming a volunteer tutor is the right fit for you.
+Once you’ve completed the orientation, PSC staff will contact you about submitting your application for the next available tutor training class, offered several times a year.

 What is PSC, Inc.?